eldarsaraj/crt-assessment/Sections/Hyp.md

 Density chart.
 ```

 So, there you have it: the results show weak improvement.
+As much as I'd like to interpret it as a relief (knowing all my teaching effors are not totally in vain), I remain cautious, since none of this is a definite truth.

 There are a few other things we can do with the data.
 I'm curious to see if any of the demographic variables correlate with the results.